helixscript/AAVengeR/README.md

 **demultiplex_sampleDataFile** -- This setting defines the path to the [sample configuration file](sampleData.tsv).

-**modules** -- This setting stores the list of modules (and their order) that AAVengeR should be executed.
+**modules** -- This setting stores the  of modules (and their order) that AAVengeR should be executed.
 Each module has its own set of parameters defined further down in the configuration file including data input and output paths.
 <br>
 <br>
 # Module parameter injection